SpaceAceMonkey/dotenv-for-fish/README.md

         2) Automatic, sort of
             1) If you have already followed one of the steps under "temporary solutions," you can use `funcsave dotenv` from the command-line to permanently store the function.
 Fish will put it in the same place as you did in the "manual" steps.

-If using the manual solution, you will have to either start a fresh fish shell, or use one of the temporary solutions to load the function into your current session.
+If using the manual solution, dotenv will not be available until you start a new shell.
+Assuming a standard installation, you can do so by typing `fish` in your existing shell.
+Alternatively, you can use one of the temporary solutions to load dotenv into your current environment.
+This is only necessary for your current session; subsequent sessions will already have dotenv available.

 &nbsp;